Personal information we collect

 For more information about our privacy practices or have any questions, please contact us by e-mail at firstname.lastname@example.org or by mail to Nuffield House, 41-46 Piccadilly, London, W1J 0DS, United Kingdom.

 This message (and any associated files) is intended only for the use of its addressee(s) and may be legally privileged and /or confidential.
 If you are not the intended recipient, you may not use, retain, copy, distribute or disclose its contents to anyone.
 Please notify us immediately and delete the email from your system.

-This e-mail has been prepared using information believed by the author to be reliable and accurate and any opinions expressed are those of the author and do not necessarily reflect the opinions of Approved Inspector Services Ltd. In particular, Approved Inspector Services Ltd does not accept responsibility for changes made to this e-mail after it is sent.
+This e-mail has been prepared using information believed by the author to be reliable and accurate and any opinions expressed are those of the author and do not necessarily reflect the opinions of AIS Chartered Surveyors.
+In particular, AIS Chartered Surveyors does not accept responsibility for changes made to this e-mail after it is sent.

-Although this message and any attachments are believed to be free of any virus or other defect that might affect any computer system into which it is received and opened, it is the responsibility of the recipient to ensure that it is virus free and no responsibility is accepted by Approved Inspector Services Ltd for any loss or damage in any way arising from its use.
+Although this message and any attachments are believed to be free of any virus or other defect that might affect any computer system into which it is received and opened, it is the responsibility of the recipient to ensure that it is virus free and no responsibility is accepted by AIS Chartered Surveyors for any loss or damage in any way arising from its use.